learnpainless/learnpainless.github.io/content/posts/python-tutorial-for-beginners-data-types-in-python.md

 #### 9. list

+**Python Lists** are just like dynamically sized arrays, declared in other languages (vector in C++ and ArrayList in Java).
+In simple language, a list is a collection of things, enclosed in \[ \] and separated by commas.

+    myList = ["Java", "Python", "PHP"]
+    print(myList)

 #### 10. tuple

+**Tuple** is a collection of Python objects much like a list.
+The sequence of values stored in a tuple can be of any type, and they are indexed by integers.

+Values of a tuple are syntactically separated by ‘commas’.
+Although it is not necessary, it is more common to define a tuple by closing the sequence of values in parentheses.
+This helps in understanding the Python tuples more easily.

+    myTuple = ("Java", "Python", "PHP")
+    print(myTuple)

 ### IV) Set Categery Data Types:

 #### 11. set

+In Python, a **Set** is an unordered collection of data types that is iterable, mutable and has no duplicate elements.
+The order of elements in a set is undefined though it may consist of various elements.
+The major advantage of using a set, as opposed to a list, is that it has a highly optimized method for checking whether a specific element is contained in the set.

+    mySet = {"Java", "Python", "PHP"}
+    print(mySet)

 #### 12. frozenset

+**Frozen sets** in Python are immutable objects that only support methods and operators that produce a result without affecting the frozen set or sets to which they are applied.
+While elements of a set can be modified at any time, elements of the frozen set remain the same after creation.

+If no parameters are passed, it returns an empty frozenset.

+    #create normal set
+    mySet = {"Java", "Python", "PHP"}

+    #create frozenset from set
+    fSet = frozenset(mySet)

+    print(fSet)

 ### V) Dict Categery Data Types:

 #### 13. dict

+**Dictionary in Python** is a collection of keys values, used to store data values like a map, which, unlike other data types which hold only a single value as an element.

+#### Example of Dictionary in Python

+Dictionary holds **key:value** pair.
+Key-Value is provided in the dictionary to make it more optimized.

+    myDict = {1: 'Java', 2: 'Python', 3: 'PHP'}
+    print(myDict)

 ### VI) None Type Categery Data Types:

 #### 14. nonetype

+`None` is just a value that commonly is used to signify 'empty', or 'no value here'.
+It is a _signal object_; it only has meaning because the Python documentation says it has that meaning.

+There is only one copy of that object in a given Python interpreter session.

+If you write a function, and that function doesn't use an explicit `return` statement, `None` is returned instead, for example.
+That way, programming with functions is much simplified; a function **always** returns _something_, even if it is only that one `None` object.